tasdikrahman/tasdikrahman.me/_posts/2018-10-25-canary-deployments-on-AWS-and-kubernetes-using-traefik.md

 traefik would be running on `hostNetwork: true` as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)

 These pods will use the host network directly and not the “[pod network](https://kubernetes.io/docs/concepts/cluster-administration/networking/)” (the term “pod network” is a little bit misleading as there is no such thing - it basically just comes down to routing network packets and namespaces).
 So we can bind the Traefik ports on the host interface on port `80`.
-That also means of course that no further pods of a DaemonSet can use this ports and of course also no other services on the worker nodes.
+That also means of course that no further pods of a DaemonSet can use this port and of course also no other services on the worker nodes.
 But that’s what we want here as Traefik is basically our “external” loadbalancer for our “internal” services - our tunnel to the rest of the internet so to say.

 Sample configuration which you can use to deploy traefik